- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 - Key Findings From My Recent FSA Survey (2023) - September 3, 2023

 About the term ‘Family Scapegoating Abuse’ or ‘Family Scapegoat Abuse’ (FSA)

-Psychotherapist and Family Systems researcher Rebecca C. Mandeville coined the term ‘family scapegoating abuse’, or ‘FSA’ several years ago during the course of my Family Systems research on the ‘scapegoat child’ and the family ‘Identified Patient’ (IP).
-Bringing attention to this devastating type of family abuse by naming it ‘family scapegoating abuse’ (FSA) and releasing my book on FSA, Rejected, Shamed, and Blamed, has provided scapegoated Adult Survivors and Mental Health professionals with a common language to describe this damaging and soul-crushing dysfunctional and narcissistic family phenomenon.
+Psychotherapist and Family Systems researcher Rebecca C. Mandeville coined the term ‘family scapegoating abuse’, or ‘FSA’ several years ago during the course of her Family Systems research on the ‘scapegoat child’ and the family ‘Identified Patient’ (IP).
+Bringing attention to this devastating – even traumatizing – form of ‘invisible’ (pyscho-emotional) systemic abuse via her introductory guide on FSA, Rejected, Shamed, and Blamed, has provided scapegoated Adult Survivors and Mental Health professionals a common language to describe this damaging dysfunctional and narcissistic family systems phenomenon.